asdfhamiltonian/glow-orb/README.md

 and sunlight duration for the present day.

 It also contains code for calculating the present time on a Wadokei, a type of mechanical solar clock that was used in Edo era Japan.
-This way of timekeeping basically divides day and night each into six equal hours, so the clock hand moves at a different speed during night and day.
+This method of timekeeping divides day and night into six hours each, so the clock hand needs to move at a different speed depending on if it is night or day.

 More information on wadokei is available on wikipedia: http://en.wikipedia.org/wiki/Japanese_clock